tagtogorg/tagtog-doc/updates.md

 _2018-08-12_

 <ul class="updates">
-  <li class="fix" markdown="1">Fixed small bug that impeded opening documents if there was a documents navigation error</li>
+  <li class="fix">Fixed small bug that impeded opening documents if there was a documents navigation error</li>
 </ul>

 ---